 Content Before Technology

 Too often, teams start with the trendy tech du jour and leave content as an afterthought.
 Content isn’t mere filler, it’s the story you’re trying to tell.
 Before you even think about investing in flexible LED screens and VR goggles, sit down with your team to plan the narrative.
 Spend time working out the messaging and writing.
 What is your end goal?
 How do you want people to interact with your content?
 The story determines the technology that will make the experience work.
 Sometimes the best technology is paper or a one-on-one conversation — and sometimes it’s an immersive digital experience that pushes the creative limits.
-A well-designed experience matches the right story with the right medium, and fits with your overall experience.
+A well-designed experience pairs the right story with the right medium, and fits with your overall experience.

 Architecture Supports the Story

-Foremost, remember that you are telling the story of your brand by the experience you offer.
+Remember that you are telling the story of your brand by the experience you offer.
 You do this by integrating your digital content into the architecture of your booth. ePosters can offer a quick and easy way to keep visitors updated on your products and booth schedule.
 Curved LED screens can create a more seamless way to convey information.
-Consider using full LED walls and projection mapping to create a visual habitat that feels more spacious than the confines of a booth.
+Consider using full LED walls and projection mapping to create a visual habitat that feels more spacious than the limited confines of a booth.

 Make IRL Count

 Your people are your greatest resource, so consider how digital can support your staff.
 Interactive kiosks can entertain attendees and provide useful information while they wait to speak with a booth member.
 Keep the visitors engaged by offering ways to learn and play with your content.
-When real-time updates are flowing, you can feature messages from Instagram, Twitter and more social networks in your booth, showcasing activity as it happens.
+When real-time updates are flowing, you can feature messages from Instagram, Twitter and other social networks in your booth, showcasing activity as it happens.
 Multiplayer games, instead of distancing people from the real world, can inspire real-time competitive interaction and camaraderie between attendees.

 Old and New are Friends